-Instead, you need your marketing team to do market research and answer some critical questions: Who’s your target audience?
+Instead, you need your marketing team to do market research and answer some critical questions: Who's your target audience?
 Is there market fit for this product?
 What messaging will increase product sales, and on which platforms?
 How should your product developers modify the product to increase likelihood of success?
-What do focus groups think of the product, and what questions or hestitations do they have?
+What do focus groups think of the product, and what questions or hesitations do they have?

 Marketers use the answers to these questions to help businesses understand the demand for the product and increase product quality by mentioning concerns stemming from focus group or survey participants.

 Your marketing team will check out competitors' product prices, or use focus groups and surveys, to estimate how much your ideal customer is willing to pay.
 Price it too high, and you'll lose out on a solid customer base.
 Price it too low, and you might lose more money than you gain.
 Fortunately, marketers can use industry research and consumer analysis to gauge a good price range.